jeremy-k3/notebooks/README.md

 # Notebooks
-A set of notebooks to linked to articles written on Medium:
+A set of notebooks linked to articles posted on Medium:
 * RAG with Langchain, Zephyr and DeciLM